 This said, it may be that you are using it beyond the way it was designed for, and maybe that extended use can be accommodated.

 If you want to, please detail the use case and requirement this plugin fails to fulfill, and we can work out a solution.

 If you don't have any follow up, instead, you can close this ticket.

-#7 Updated by Gianluca Petrillo over 1 year ago
+#7 Updated by Gianluca Petrillo about 2 years ago

 - Status changed from Feedback to Resolved

 GeneratedEventTimeStamp has been modified to add an offset to the high resolution clock to bring the timestamp in the vicinity of the number of nanoseconds past from the UNIX epoch (January 1, 1970).
 This is not the official definition of the timestamp.

 The timestamp preserves the high resolution.
 The timestamp may be off the number of nanoseconds from the epoch, depending on the implementation of the C++ standard library.
 This error is currently none with GCC 6.4.0 (where the high resolution clock is already based on that definition) and it may be of about 1 µs in Clang 5.0 (which is the resolution of the system clock; the high resolution clock is not relative to the epoch).

 Note that formally the code will be guaranteed to conform the definition only with C++20, which is going to require that the system clock be relative to the epoch, which is only de facto true now.